leishask/leishask.github.io/essays/css-and-semantic-ui.md

 The benefits of learning and incorporating a framework such as Semantic UI, is the usability and appeal of the user interface.
 It is right in the name, UI (user interface).

-The four images above were arranged using Semantic UI code.
-While it is still a small advancement in appearance, we can only go up from here.
+The four images above were arranged using the grid collection in Semantic UI code.
+While it is still just a small advancement in appearance, we can only go up from here.

 ```
 <div class="ui grid">